zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

     * When a JWT is provided, the token extracts the LTPA and forwards it to the service.
     * When a client certificate is provided, the certificate translates into a z/OSMF token, and also extracts the LTPA for the service to use.

-    For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)
+    For more information about z/OSMF Single Sign On, see [Establishing a single sign on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)

-Don't use this method for any other service.
+This method should not be used for any other service.